 Ethical Hacking Process

-The ethical hacking process ought to be well-planned before execution, just like any other IT or security project.
+The ethical hacking process should be well-planned before execution, just like any other IT or security project.
 There should be a firm basis for the process where strategic and tactical issues are outlined and agreed upon.
 Planning is elementary for all levels of tests and should be included as part of the hacking process.
 It should come before any implementation.
-It is necessary for any amount of test, from a simple password-cracking test to a sophisticated pen test on a web application.
+It is necessary for any test, from a simple password-cracking test to a sophisticated pen test on a web application.
 Below is a brief look into the five major steps that compose ethical hacking.

 1. Formulating your plan